sooryanivedhaashokan/Quick-Trip-planning-Assistant/README.md

 Output:

     Weather condition of the destination
+    Closest Airports and city
-    Current air fares if you book air ticket immediately
+    Current air fares for the direct flights

 Directory Structure: